What to Do When You Think Everything You Write Is Bad

 They’re not.

-It’s not to sell books, spin ideas, impress friends, or have a hobby.
-It’s to write.
+Writing is not simply to sell books, spin ideas, impress friends, or have a hobby.

 Once the words are written, then the real work begins.
 The real work is taking this draft, plot, outline, or even a small collection of ideas and transforming it into something noble.
 Something epic.
 Something interesting, educational, or entertaining.